smileysj1/drifting-silkworm/README.md

 # Batch Transcoder (HandBrakeCLI)

 A small GUI tool that batches HandBrakeCLI transcodes for files in a folder.
+For the goal of freeing disk space, without losing any unviewed footage.
 It processes files one at a time, invokes HandBrakeCLI for each file, and deletes the source file after a successful encode.

 ## Features